Brendan O’Connor inherits Marian Finucane slot on RTÉ Radio 1

 RTÉ has confirmed that Brendan O’Connor will be the new presenter of the weekend 11am-1pm slot on Radio 1, starting in mid-March.

-Mr O’Connor is leaving his deputy editor role at the Sunday Independent, but will continue as a columnist with the newspaper.
+Mr O’Connor is leaving his roles as deputy editor of the Sunday Independent and editor of its Life magazine, but he will continue as a columnist with the newspaper.

 “After 15 years working in the Sunday Independent, I’m delighted to be joining the weekends on RTÉ Radio 1.
 The weekend is a time to pause, take a breath and review the week, and it’s also a time when people like a different, more reflective kind of radio, maybe even a bit of fun,” he said.